Constant-roll $\beta$-exponential inflation: Palatini formalism: Inflationary predictions

-The effect of the constant-roll parameter $\kappa$ is examined in two separate plots.
-The first plot is presented in Figure \ref{fig:fig2}.
-This plot illustrates the various $n_s - r$ curves corresponding to chosen values of $\kappa$, while keeping $\beta$, $\lambda$, and $\xi$ fixed, and allowing $\alpha$ to vary within the range $[1 \times 10^5 - 8 \times 10^{10}]$.
-As observed previously, increasing $\alpha$ results in a decrease in the tensor-to-scalar ratio across all curves.
-Additionally, higher values of $\kappa$ translate the curves to the left, moving them toward the region of lower spectral index.
-For example, the red curve with $\kappa = 3 \times 10^{-3}$ bisects the {\textsf{Planck}} (orange) $68\%$ confidence level (CL) contour right in the center.
-In contrast, the dark blue curve with $\kappa = 1 \times 10^{-2}$ falls outside all contours.

-Figure \ref{fig:fig3} enhances the analysis presented in the previous figure by illustrating the $n_s - r$ curves for specific values of $\alpha$ across a continuous range of $\kappa$ parameters.
-In this context, the constant-roll parameter $\kappa$ varies continuously from $1 \times 10^{-5}$ to $1.1 \times 10^{-2}$.
-The rightmost edge of each curve corresponds to smaller values of $\kappa$.
-As $\kappa$ increases, the spectral index decreases, while the tensor-to-scalar ratio remains stable.
+The effect of the constant-roll parameter is examined in Figure \ref{fig:fig2} and Figure \ref{fig:fig3}.
+Figure \ref{fig:fig2} illustrates the $n_s - r$ curves for chosen values of $\kappa$, while keeping $\beta$, $\lambda$, and $\xi$ fixed.
+Higher values of $\kappa$ translate the curves to the left, moving them toward the region of lower spectral index.
+For example, the red curve with $\kappa = 3 \times 10^{-3}$ bisects the Planck 68\% confidence level contour right in the center.
+In contrast, the dark blue curve with $\kappa = 1 \times 10^{-2}$ falls completely outside all viable contours.
+This establishes a strict qualitative bound for the constant-roll parameter at $\kappa \sim \mathcal{O}(10^{-3})$, demonstrating that even minor deviations toward $\mathcal{O}(10^{-2})$ completely rule out the model.
+Figure \ref{fig:fig3} enhances this analysis by illustrating the $n_s - r$ curves where $\kappa$ varies continuously from $1\times 10^{-5}$ to $1.1\times 10^{-2}$ for specific values of $\alpha$, confirming that as $\kappa$ increases, the spectral index decreases while $r$ remains relatively stable.

-The subsequent plot, Figure \ref{fig:fig4}, investigates how the observational indices vary with different values of the $\beta$-exponential parameter $\lambda$.
-For each curve corresponding to a specific $\alpha$, as $\lambda$ increases, the spectral index $n_s$ also tends to increase.
-For instance, the orange curve with $\alpha=7 \times 10^8$ shows that $n_s=0.961202$ at the leftmost edge, where $\lambda=0.001$, while it reaches $n_s=0.976048$ for $\lambda=0.992275$ at the far right.
+The subsequent plot, Figure \ref{fig:fig4}, investigates how the observational indices vary continuously with the $\beta$-exponential parameter $\lambda$ in the range of $[0.001 - 1.0]$.
+For each curve corresponding to a specific $\alpha$, as $\lambda$ increases, the spectral index $n_s$ also tends to increase (e.g., for $\alpha = 7\times 10^8$, $n_s$ shifts from $0.961$ to $0.976$).

-The final plot of the analysis is provided in Figure \ref{fig:fig5}.
-It demonstrates the variation in the observational indices in response to the alterations in the non-minimal coupling parameter $\xi$.
-In general, decreasing the non-minimal coupling reduces the spectral index.
+The final plot of the analysis, Figure \ref{fig:fig5}, demonstrates the variation in response to the alterations in the non-minimal coupling parameter $\xi$.
+In general, decreasing the non-minimal coupling reduces the spectral index, shifting the predictions to the left.
+To optimally center the theoretical predictions within the observational contours, the non-minimal coupling must be fine-tuned around the suitable range of $\xi \sim \mathcal{O}(10^{-3})$.